ezampino/mtip-tutorial/docs/lessons/Lesson5.md

 - Upload a file by dragging and dropping or browse for file
 - Trying uploading an Excel file vs a TSV or CSV file.
 How are these displayed differently?

-Note: You can create folders in your GitHub repository, just like on your computer.

 ### Gitter
 Gitter is a chat platform (like Skype, Slack, etc.) that is (optionally) linked to GitHub accounts.